 The will be hand sanitiser provided at the entrance to the workshop, at the hot drinks station (see section below) and at the shared equipment area in the teaching studio (pickle pot, ultrasonic, barreller etc).
 There will also be smaller bottles of hand sanitiser dotted around the studio for ease, and it’d be great if you could bring your own.

-Aprons, Masks etc
+Aprons, masks etc

 Students should bring their own aprons from now on.
 Once used in the workshop, it won’t be suitable for use in the kitchen so please don’t bring your lovely cooking apron!
 There will be aprons available for a hire fee of £5 in case you forget yours (this is to cover the cleaning/ironing after each use – it’s not my favourite part of my job!).

-Masks will not be compulsory for students, in line with the official advice obtained from the government’s website gov.uk that says that wearing face masks in educational settings is not recommended.
+Masks will not be compulsory for students, in line with the official advice obtained from the government’s website gov.uk that says that wearing face masks in classrooms in educational settings is not recommended.
 People may wear masks if they wish, I am leaving it as a personal decision, but please be aware that for long-term wearing they can get quite hot, stuffy and uncomfortable.
 Touching and adjusting your mask will increase the risk of spreading the virus through contact.
 I am putting in lots of other measures in place, so please think carefully if masks in the workshop are a practical choice for you.
 Any student seen repeatedly fiddling with their mask will be asked to remove it and wash their hands.

 Gloves and visors are not appropriate for the tools used in workshop as they may cause injury, and there is plenty of soap and sanitiser for you to use as often as you’d like.
 Disposable aprons will not offer heat protection to clothes, so please ensure the apron you bring to class is suitable.